switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 {{< video
       class="center"
       src="/videos/firewatch-australia-timelapse.mp4"
-      label="Video showing the timelapse view in the Firewatch Australia app" >}}
+      caption="Video of the app showing a timelapse of the Clyde Mountain Fire progression over 5 days." >}}

 # Gathering Data

-I wanted to go serverless for the whole architecture for various reasons including speed, scale and price.
+I wanted to go serverless for the whole architecture for various reasons but mostly time to market (even though it's free!) - I knew I needed to get this app out ASAP for it to be useful to people.
+No servers to setup or manage is a real time saver it means you can spend all your time writing code and adding features.
 I also wanted to use [GCP][1] as thats where I'm most comfortable.

 Google Clouds serverless compute product is simply called [Cloud Functions][2] and pretty much does what it says on the tin - you upload individual functions to run and they can be triggered through